zhwm/SharePro_coloc/README.md

 With the example above, we can obtain the following output.
 The first section records evidence lower bound (ELBO) of our algorithm and to guarantee convergence, ELBO should always increase at each iteration.

-The total probabilities -1 give us an estimate of total number of causal signals.
+The (total probabilities -1) gives us an estimate of total number of causal signals.
 In this example, we have identified 6 causal signals.
 Among them, the first two causal signals are shared while the additional causal signals are trait-specific.

 ```
 **********************************************************************